 TAUC Announces the Joseph R. La Rocca Union Project of the Year Awards

-The Association of Union Constructors (TAUC) is pleased to announce the creation of the Joseph R. La Rocca Union Project of the Year Awards and invite submissions.
+The Association of Union Constructors (TAUC) is pleased to announce the creation of the Joseph R. La Rocca Union Project of the Year Awards.

 The Awards will recognize outstanding work performed under labor-management cooperation and will be judged under the following four criteria: collaboration/teamwork; construction quality and craftsmanship; project execution/scale; and safety.

 In addition, there will be three award categories, for projects of less than $5 million; $5 million to $50 million; and above $50 million.

 All current TAUC Governing Members in good standing are invited to apply for the Union Project of the Year Awards.